Earl of Lonsdale: Second creation

 In 1807 the earldom of Lonsdale was revived when he was created Earl of Lonsdale, in the County of Westmorland, in the Peerage of the United Kingdom.
 The same year he was also made a Knight of the Garter.
 He was succeeded by his eldest son, the second Earl.
 He was a prominent Tory politician and notably served as Postmaster General and Lord President of the Council.
 In 1841 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Lowther.
 He was childless and on his death the titles passed to his nephew, the third Earl.
 He was the eldest son of the Hon.
 Henry Lowther, second son of the first Earl.
 He represented Cumberland West in the House of Commons and served as Lord-Lieutenant of Westmorland and Cumberland.
 His eldest son, the fourth Earl, died without male issue at an early age and was succeeded by his younger brother, the fifth Earl.
 He became known as "England's greatest sporting gentleman".
 He was succeeded by his younger brother, the sixth Earl.
 As at 2021 the titles are held by the latter's grandson, the ninth Earl, who succeeded his half-brother in that year.

 Numerous other members of this family have also gained distinction.
 John Lowther, eldest son of the first Baronet and father of the second Baronet, was Member of Parliament for Appleby.
 His son from his second marriage, William Lowther (who was born posthumously), sat as Member of Parliament for Carlisle.
 Richard Lowther, younger son of the first Baronet, was Member of Parliament for Appleby.
 His son Robert Lowther, the father of the fifth Baronet, was a Member of Parliament and Governor of Barbados.
 The Hon.
 Anthony Lowther, third son of the first Viscount, sat as a Member of Parliament.
-James Lowther, younger brother of the first Earl of the second creation, was created a Baronet in 1824 (see Lowther baronets).
+Sir James Lowther, 1st Baronet, of Swillington, younger brother of the first Earl of the second creation, was created a Baronet in 1824 (see Lowther baronets).
 Henry Lowther, second son of the first Earl of the second creation and father of the third Earl, was a Conservative politician.
 His third son William Lowther was a diplomat and politician.
 He was the father of James Lowther, 1st Viscount Ullswater (see Viscount Ullswater), Sir Gerard Lowther, 1st Baronet (see Lowther baronets) and Sir Cecil Lowther.
 For information on other branches of the family, see Lowther baronets.

 The family seat was formerly Lowther Castle in Cumbria.
 However, the seventh Earl lived at nearby Askham Hall and the present Earl lives at Thrimby a few miles south-east of the castle.
 The traditional burial place of the Earls of Lonsdale is the Lowther Mausoleum in the Churchyard of St Michael, Lowther, Cumbria.